 Funding of \$796,316 and 6/6.0 FTE positions is identified in FY 2024 to support the Office of the Commonwealth's Attorney.
-At the September 22, 2020, Public Safety Committee Meeting, the Commonwealth's Attorney discussed the need for additional positions and the impact to the office as a result of being understaffed.
-County staff and the Office of the Commonwealth's Attorney staff collaborated on a plan that will add 65/65.0 FTE positions over a ten-year period.
-As part of the FY 2022 budget, 15/15.0 FTE positions were added.
-Additional resources will be provided to support the Office in future years to continue to address workload concern.
+At the September 22,2020 Public Safety Committee Meeting, the Commonwealth's Attorney discussed the need for additional positions and the impact to the office as a result of being underfunded.
+County staff and the Office of the Commonwealth's Attorney staff collaborated on a plan that will add 65 positions over a ten-year period.
+As part of the FY 2022 budget, 15 positions were added, and 6 positions are included in the FY 2023 budget.
+The additional of these positions will allow for the prosecution of a wider array of crimes.